sergey-tihon/Reaction/gh-pages/pages/Custom.md

 There are many ways to create custom observble streams.
 Note that the goal is to have some kind of create function that returns an `IAsyncObservable<'a>`.
-We will go through a few options for creating a custom stream.
+We will go through a few options for creating such a custom stream.

-## 1. Using a Stream
+## 1. Use a Stream

-A stream in Reaction return both an observer (`IAsyncObserver`) and an observable (`IAsyncObservable`).
-Note that we need to use `Async.Start` to start the worker so it runs concurrenty.
+A Stream in Reaction return both an observer (`IAsyncObserver`) and an observable (`IAsyncObservable`).
+Note that we need to use `Async.Start` to start the worker function so it runs concurrenty.

 ```fs
 open Reaction.Streams